-I want to give a shout out to Dogtra Company for designing a remote collar for little dogs!
-The Dogtra iQ MINI gives small dog owners the choice they’ve been waiting for.
-The iQ MINI boasts a 1.3 ounce receiver.
+I want to give a shout-out to Dogtra Company for designing a remote training collar for small dogs!
+The Dogtra iQ MINI gives small dog owners a choice they’ve been waiting for.
+The iQ MINI boasts a 1.3-ounce receiver.
 It is both lightweight and functional, giving those of us with smaller dogs the ability to provide the same freedom we’ve grown accustomed to providing our larger canine companions.

 Too often, small dogs are overlooked when it comes to training equipment.
 They are typically thought of as house companions and often get carried in purses or rolled around in strollers.
 I don’t want to sound judgmental, but I feel it is important to understand that the tiny ones have the same needs as any other dog.
 They need to have four paws on the ground, to explore, sniff, and get dirty.
 They should be allowed to be a dog.

 I recently returned from a raw and natural dog wellness symposium.
 Several presenters touched on the topic that our dogs truly thrive by being able to get enough exercise in a natural, unrestricted way.

 A dog’s overall wellness is impacted by the ability to move freely and be in contact with the earth.
 It was even suggested that a small amount of dirt consumption might be beneficial for balancing a dog’s diet.
 That assumes, of course, that the dirt is free of potential toxins.
 I won’t go down the dirt consumption theory in any detail within the context of this article, but if you consider that our domesticated dogs came from ancestral predators that roamed freely while hunting and scavenging, you can connect the dots on how innate the experience is.
 It is not difficult to imagine that those animals ingested some of the earth’s microbes and they became part of the natural gut flora.